TheUntamed/Danny-s-Ore-Collection/src/main/resources/assets/dannys_ores/textures/license/#README.md

 The Ore Overlays for the Boron, Magnesium, Lithium and Thorium Ore are modified versions of the corresponding ore textures from 'Nuclearcraft' (by tomdodd4598). https://www.curseforge.com/minecraft/mc-mods/nuclearcraft-mod

+The Heat Sand texture comes from the mod 'Nethercraft Classic' (by ModdingLegacy).
-The Ore Overlays for the Foulite, Neridium, Pyridium, Linium and W-Ore are modified versions of the corresponding ore textures from 'Nethercraft Classic' (by ModdingLegacy). https://www.curseforge.com/minecraft/mc-mods/nethercraft-classic
+The Ore Overlays for the Foulite, Neridium, Pyridium, Linium and W-Ore are modified versions of the corresponding ore textures from 'Nethercraft Classic'. https://www.curseforge.com/minecraft/mc-mods/nethercraft-classic

 The Nightstone texture comes from the mod 'The Midnight' (by cipher_zero_x).
 The Ore Overlays for the Archaic, Ebonite, Nagrilite and Tenebrum Ore are modified versions of the corresponding ore textures from 'The Midnight'. https://www.curseforge.com/minecraft/mc-mods/the-midnight

-The Ore Overlays for the  Ore are modified versions of the corresponding ore textures from 'Forbidden Arcanus' (by cesar_zorak). https://www.curseforge.com/minecraft/mc-mods/forbidden-arcanus
+The Ore Overlays for the Arcane Crystal, Runestone and Xpetrified Ore are modified versions of the corresponding ore textures from 'Forbidden Arcanus' (by cesar_zorak). https://www.curseforge.com/minecraft/mc-mods/forbidden-arcanus

-The Ore Overlays for the  Ore are modified versions of the corresponding ore textures from 'Create' (by simibubi). https://www.curseforge.com/minecraft/mc-mods/create
+The stone textures create_scoria, _dolomite, _gabbro, _limestone, _scoria and _weathered_limestone are from the mod 'Create' (by simibubi).
+https://www.curseforge.com/minecraft/mc-mods/create